• Post author:

 You are currently viewing Tales of the Bizarro Scrum – Yes, We Are a Self-organizing Team

 Not assigning tasks is a good first step, however, it falls short of what is means to be a self-organizing Scrum team.
-In Scrum, the Product Owner determines the “What”, as in what features are needed, and the Scrum development team determines the “How”, as in how best to accomplish the work to deliver on the feature and the Sprint goal.
+In Scrum, the Product Owner shares with the developers the high-priority items and works with them to establish a Sprint Goal (the why and what).
+The Developers determine the “How”, as in how best to accomplish the work to deliver on the features and the Sprint Goal.
 That includes determining the tasks needed, how long they will take, and who will work on which tasks.

 Two key principles apply here: “The best architectures, requirements, and designs emerge from self-organizing teams” and “Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.”